Characters: Harry Potter Order Of The Phoenix Members

 - Despair Event Horizon: Hits it the night James and Lily die.
 He eventually snaps out of it when he sees Wormtail's picture in the paper and realizes that Harry's in danger.

 - Disability Immunity / Too Spicy for Yog Sothoth: Azkaban is guarded by joy-eating Dementors that normally drive prisoners insane or drain their motivation to escape.
 Sirius was wrongly imprisoned there for alleged mass murder and for the alleged betrayal of his best friends (and Harry's parents), James and Lily Potter.
 But he still manages to get past the Dementors and escape.
 This is partly because he escapes in the form of a dog, meaning he's less intelligent and his simpler emotions are harder for Dementors to detect and consume.
 Also, Sirius is so unhappy already, over the deaths of Harry's parents and over his own wrongful imprisonment, that there isn't really much joy left for the Dementors to eat.
+He also says that he was able to cling to his sanity because his knowledge that he was innocent was not an emotion and therefore not something the Dementors could take from him, giving him a lifeline to cling to.
 His escape is motivated by desire for revenge against Peter Pettigrew, who really betrayed Harry's parents and framed Sirius.
 Since his desire for revenge is fueled by negative emotions, the Dementors can't drain his motivation to escape Azkaban.

 - Distressed Dude: Near the end of Prisoner of Azkaban, he's locked up for the dementors and Harry and Hermione have to rescue him with Buckbeak.